-S.O Project Lead Partner Budget Partners • 2.1 MoST UNIVERSITY OF PADUA - 2.598.608,61 Italy: National Research Council - Institute of Geosciences and (Standard Department of Civil, Earth Resources (CNR-IGG); Land Reclamation Authority Adige + project) Environmental and Euganeo; Veneto Region - Soil Defence Regional Directorate; Architectural Engineering Croatia: Croatian Waters; University of Split - Faculty of Civil Engineering, Architecture and Geodes; Regional Development Agency of Dubrovnik Neretva Region - DUNEA.
-The main objective of MoST is the monitoring o f the seawater intrusion in specific regions of the in northern Adriatic coasts of Italy and Croatia to assess its relevance, and suggest/test appropriate countermeasures.
-In addition, th and suggest/test appropriate countermeasures.
-In addition, the project Objective expects to improve the capacity in transnationally tackling saltwater contamination vulnerability and the prese of fresh water resources in coastal areas.
+S.O.
+Project Lead Partner Budget Partners 2.1 MoST (Standard+ project) UNIVERSITY OF PADUA - Department of Civil, Environmental and Architectural Engineering 2.598.608,61 Italy: National Research Council - Institute of Geosciences and Earth Resources (CNR-IGG); Land Reclamation Authority Adige Euganeo; Veneto Region - Soil Defence Regional Directorate; Croatia: Croatian Waters; University of Split - Faculty of Civil Engineering, Architecture and Geodes; Regional Development Agency of Dubrovnik Neretva Region - DUNEA.
+Objective The main objective of MoST is the monitoring of the seawater intrusion in specific regions of the in n coasts of Italy and Croatia to assess its relevance, and suggest/test appropriate countermeasures.
+In additional expects to improve the capacity in transnationally tackling saltwater contamination vulnerability and of fresh water resources in coastal areas. of the seawater intrusion in specific regions of the in northern Adriatic , and suggest/test appropriate countermeasures.
+In addition, the project